dasiyes/ivmanto.com/docs/migration to GCP-Ivamnto-account.md

 Under "Replication", select "User-managed".
 Click "ADD REPLICATION" and choose the same region you used for your Artifact Registry (e.g., `europe-west3`).
 This is a best practice for data locality and ensures your Cloud Run service can access it.
 Click "CREATE SECRET".
-Step 3: Grant Secret Access to Cloud Build
+Step 3: Grant Secret Access to the Backend Service

 Go back to the Secret Manager page.
 Select the checkbox next to your smtp-password secret.
 In the right-hand panel, click "ADD PRINCIPAL".
-In the "New principals" field, paste the service account email for Cloud Build (from Phase 2, Step 1).
+In the "New principals" field, paste the service account email for your backend service: `ivmanto-backend-sa@<your-project-id>.iam.gserviceaccount.com`.
 In the "Select a role" dropdown, choose "Secret Manager Secret Accessor".
 Click "SAVE".
 Phase 4: Deployment